80’s: The Movie

 When I was studying for my GCSE examinations, the Rocky IV soundtrack was one of my primary sources of music listening.
 Whenever I have a stressful day of work I listen to the Rocky IV soundtrack when I need that extra bit of adrenaline to make me go on.
 Feeling down?
 Rocky IV soundtrack!
 Need inspiration?
 Rocky IV soundtrack!
 Having a workout?
 Rocky IV soundtrack!
 20% of the Rocky IV or 23 minutes is comprised montages with songs which can make anything look epic in one of the epitomes of the 1980’s soundtrack; everything you would expect from a score which won the Razzi for worst music score.
 The score by Vince diCola has been officially released but copies are not easy to come by.
 The actual Rocky IV soundtrack features different versions of War and Training Montage than those which appear in the film, although these variants are good in their own right.

 If there is one word associated with Rocky IV, its montage.
 I can watch these montages over and over again and still be enthralled by them.
 The first training montage is heavy on its symbolism of nature vs. machine and showcases the beauty of the Russian wilderness.
 Ok, it’s actually Wyoming but I can buy into it being a vast frozen expanse of the Soviet Union.
 But it’s training montage number 2 which has to be my favourite training montage in film history.
-This is partly due to John Cafferty’s Hearts on Fire – a motivating, pumping song if there ever was one.
-That synth, god I love it!
+This is partly due to John Cafferty’s Hearts On Fire – a motivating, pumping anthem if there ever was one (that synth, God I love it!)
 In the spirit of everything in Rocky IV being larger than life, instead of running up the steps of the Philadelphia Museum of Art, the montage ends with Rocky climbing a mountain.

 Rocky IV is incredibly distant from the first movie but this is appropriate as Rocky is out of his element and in a foreign land.
 This is the only film in the series not to take place in Philadelphia unless you include the scene in the Balboa mansion although it’s never made clear where the mansion is located.
-The No Easy Way Out montage provides you with clips from the first movie, so it the film itself allows you to bask in the stark contrast between the movies; a man who used to be a not very intelligent nobody and made money from prizefighting and working for a loan shark is now at the center of international politics.
+The No Easy Way Out montage is comprised of clips from the first movie, so the film allows you to bask in the stark contrast between the movies; a man who used to be a not very intelligent nobody and made money from prizefighting and working for a loan shark is now at the center of international politics.

 Even the sheer predictably of Rocky IV is wonderful, such as when Adrian shows up in Russia to support Rocky; it’s all cliché but in the best sense of the word.
 The build-up to the final fight and the atmosphere is so immense; there could never be a Rocky film more epic than this.
 By this point, I’m actually scared for Rocky and fearful for his life, and Paulie’s emotional outpour before the fight, it gets me every time.
 I don’t care what anyone says, this is the greatest fight in film history.
 Rules don’t apply and Rocky somehow lasts the 15 rounds and even wins over the crowd (“Suddenly Moscow is pro-Rocky!”).
 This isn’t just Rocky against another opponent, this is Rocky against a superhuman, a hostile crowd, a Mikhail Gorbachev lookalike and an entire world superpower.
 Keep your superhero movies with their city-destroying battles; this is what I call a duel!
 Rocky’s final speech is naive in the most wonderful way.
 The words of the speech are so juvenile, yet when I hear Stallone utter them in the movie; it brings a tear to my eye.
 Did Rocky IV really help end the cold war?
 Who knows?
 Oh, and the end credits provide us with yet another awesome montage!